(1300 292 371)

 The duration security association information is valid for.

-A security breach is an act that leads to damage of a system or unauthorised access to the system.
+An act that leads to damage of a system or unauthorised access to the system.

 Small Business Guide Security Configuration Guide